twotoasters/braintree_ios/README.md

     @interface SCViewController : UIViewController <BTPaymentViewControllerDelegate> // Implement the BTPaymentViewControllerDelegate protocol

-    @property (strong, nonatomic) BTPaymentViewController *paymentViewController; // Create a property to reference the BTPaymentViewController we dsiplay
+    @property (strong, nonatomic) BTPaymentViewController *paymentViewController; // Create a property to reference the BTPaymentViewController we display
     //...

 Then, create and present a `BTPaymentViewController` to collect a user's credit card information.
 This sample code shows how to create a Pay button that will display a `BTPaymentViewController`: